 Have you ever received a letter from the State of Delaware asking you to file an annual report with Delaware’s franchise tax payment?
 Will the notice come even when your company hasn’t generated any revenue yet, or at the start of the new year when your company has been registered at the end of the previous year?

-This blog will give you a detailed explanation of Delaware franchise tax.
+This blog will give you a detailed explanation of the Delaware franchise tax and annual reports.

-Many business operators in Delaware are confused about the definition of franchise tax.
+Many business operators in Delaware are confused about the definition of the franchise tax.
 Some mistake it for the tax imposed on a franchise and believe the tax doesn’t have any relation to their business.
-Some don't know how it works, causing them to face difficulties with taxation issues.
-As a matter of fact, all business entities are subject to the franchise tax in Delaware regardless of where they conduct business except for exempt domestic corporations.
+Some don’t know how it works, causing them to face difficulties with taxation issues.
+As a matter of fact, all Delaware corporations are subject to the franchise tax regardless of where they conduct business except for exempt domestic corporations.

 The exempt domestic corporations are defined in Delaware Code Title 8.
 Corporations § 501.
 Those corporations are discharged from franchise tax, but they still need to file annual reports.